trentbrivers/Project-Development-3308/SQL_TESTING.md

 ## 2) Table Game

 ### Description
 This strong entity contains one entry for each unique game instantiated by one or more player contestants.
 Its attributes capture game metadata like the date initiated and whether the game is in progress or completed.
 It has a one-to-many relationship with the weak entity GameQuestion that captures the set of QuestionIDs that populated the game boards of a specific GameID.
 Likewise, it has a one-to-many relationship with the weak entity Contestant that captures the PlayerIDs of all individual(s) that participated in a specific GameID.
+Finally, it has a one-to-many relationship with the weak entity PlayerAnswer that tracks which GameID a submitted PlayerAnwer corresponds to.

 ### Attributes (incl. column & table constraints, where applicable)
 - GameID INTEGER PRIMARY KEY